intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 between two endpoints.
 Some examples of this expansion include:

-- A user accessing a service on a website might not consent to reveal their location, but if that service is able to observe the client's IP address, it can learn inforamtion about the user's location.
+- A user accessing a service on a website might not consent to reveal their location, but if that service is able to observe the client's IP address, it can learn something about the user's location.
 This is problematic for privacy since the service can link user data to the user's location.